Mrian07/Proyeksi/docs/getting-started/sign-in-registration/README.md

 After the creation of your account you are logged into the system.
 You will then be asked to set your language in the system.
 Please choose your preferred language from the drop-down list.

 <div class="alert alert-info" role="alert">
-**Note**: OpenProject is available in more than 30 languages.
+**Note**: ProyeksiApp is available in more than 30 languages.
 If you do not find your preferred language, it first needs to be activated in the system's administration.
 Please talk to your system administrator so set up the language.
 </div>

 ![select language](20191202171349241.png)